Gridstone/RxStore/README.md

 A tiny library that assists in saving and restoring objects to and from disk using [RxJava](https://github.com/ReactiveX/RxJava), and observing changes over time.

+This library now targets RxJava2.
+If you're using RxJava1 then take a look at a [version 5.1.1](https://github.com/Gridstone/RxStore/tree/v5.1.1).

 Details
 -------